threefoldtecharchive/0-stor/cmd/zstor/README.md

 ```

 Make sure to set the `namespace` to a valid 0-db namespace.
 Also make sure the `data_shards` are set to existing addresses of 0-db server instances (**Warning** do not use one instance multiple times to make up a cluster)
 and that the `meta_shards` are set to existing addresses of etcd server instances.

+Each `shard` listed under `datastor` shards, can define a custom `namespace` and/or `password` to override
+the global one defined at the root of the config file.
+If not defined, the global ones are used.

 The config used in this example will also do the following data processing when uploading a file:
 - Chunk the file into smaller blocks